Share on

 And second, it reveals the importance that leaders play in creating real and lasting change.

-David Pedulla, a professor of sociology at Harvard University who studies race and gender structures in labour markets, believes that any meaningful improvement in D&I within an organization has to start with changing leader behaviours and mindsets.
+David Pedulla, a professor of sociology at Harvard University who studies race and gender structures in labor markets, believes that any meaningful improvement in D&I within an organization has to start with changing leader behaviors and mindsets.

 “Often, organizations have experts design programs that are then deployed to the managers,” Pedulla wrote.
 “This strategy often lacks a reality check: Does this program fit into the way managers already work, or are managers now required to add something into their already complex days?
 Involving managers in the design process can increase buy-in and smooth implementation, making interventions more sustainable and long-lasting.”

-Get diversity and inclusion built into your management mindset with Ezra’s world-class employee coaching, built to fit into today’s working life.
+Get diversity and inclusion built into your management mindset with Ezra’s world-class coaching, built to fit into today’s working life.
 We’ve redesigned leadership coaching for the modern age to help transform people through affordable, scalable and high-impact solutions, with equitable access through our world-class coaching app.
-Find out today how digital coaching could make a big difference to your organization.

 Explore More Insights